diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 This section offers an overview of the user interface.
 All icons, drop-down lists and tools will be further explained in the next chapters.

->🔆 Check out for our tips throughout this guide.

 ![Image: Quick Tour of the User Interface](images/image_file_search_page_overview.png)

 A) **Company logo**: No functions.